notmd/bevy_simple_subsecond_system/readme.md

 try increasing this number until you find a happy middle ground.
 For reference, the default number for incremental builds is `256`, for non-incremental builds `16`.

-You're also not allowed to use `linker = "rust-lld.exe"`, as the subsecond currently crashes when `linker` is set.
+You're also not allowed to use `linker = "rust-lld.exe"`, as subsecond currently crashes when `linker` is set.

 </details>